Crilum/pyqt5-weather-app/README.md

 - For the current weather
 - And also the raw JSON from the API

-The app features many themes and a fewe fun options.
+The app features many themes and a few other fun options.